mauch/KATObitPipe/README.md

 Installing Obit binary distribution on the SARAO comXX machines
 ---------------------------------------------------------------

+Please note that binary Obit requires a Python > 2.6 and <= 2.8 to run.
+If you require a newer Python, you will have to install Obit from Source.

 1. Make a working directory for your Obit installation and work from there eg:
 ```
 	$ mkdir ~/Obit